Mardin, Turkey - Travel

 Best Time to Visit Mardin

 Mardin weather is affected by a typical Mediterranean climate, with hot and dry summers.
 On the contrary, winters are quite cold and wet, with occasional snowfall.
-The best time to visit Mardin heavily depends on what kind of holiday activities you’re looking for and the levels of heat you’re willing to tolerate.
+The best time to visit Mardin depends on the type of holiday activities and the level of heat travellers are willing to tolerate.

-For the most part, spring and autumn months are the mildest out of all the seasons.
-Temperatures are pleasant, with enough sunlight to fully immerse yourself in the Middle Eastern fantasy.
-Walking along the narrow cobblestone streets at a slight incline is more comfortable with fewer layers of clothing, just enough to shield you from the evening breeze.
+Spring and autumn months are the mildest out of all the seasons.
+Temperatures are pleasant, with enough sunlight to fully immerse in the Middle Eastern fantasy.
+Walking along the narrow cobblestone streets at a slight incline is more comfortable with fewer layers of clothing, just enough to shield from the evening breeze.

 The sun loves this place, with over 3000 hours spent shining over Mardin.
-In saying that, consider yourself lucky if you catch the fog covering the town’s castle.
+In saying that, visitors may consider themselves lucky if they catch the fog covering the town’s castle.
 It adds a mysterious charm to the city and makes wandering through the historical sites a pinch more cinematic.

 History of Mardin